IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Weinberg]: You should believe when Weinberg says this.
 He is not a string theorist.
 He didn't devote his life to string theory.
 He has his own theory called <a href="https://en.wikipedia.org/wiki/Asymptotic_safety_in_quantum_gravity" target="_blank">asymptotic safety</a>.
 Yet he is telling string theory is the "only game in town".
 Compare this to <a href="https://www.math.columbia.edu/~woit/wordpress/" target="_blank">bloggers</a>/<a href="https://www.youtube.com/@SabineHossenfelder" target="_blank">social media influencers</a> who never studied string theory properly but spread their unfounded criticism.

 [^Weisskopf]: Weisskopf wrote this 1991.
 Weisskopf regretted that his insecurity about his mathematical abilities may have cost him a Nobel Prize when he did not publish results (which turned out to be correct) about what became known as the Lamb shift.
-Check [my Tweet post on Weisskopf & Pauli](https://x.com/IamSreeman/status/1869187780464537723){:target="_blank"}.
+Check [my Tweet on Weisskopf & Pauli](https://x.com/IamSreeman/status/1869187780464537723){:target="_blank"}.

 [^Creation]: Rigveda is the oldest of the 4 Vedas & is the first Hindu scripture & was written in 1500 BCE.
 One can see that it has no precise creation myth & ponders if the question can even be known by the gods.
 Unfortunately, this healthy scepticism & curiosity is gone from later Hindu scriptures, which adopted different dogmatic creation myths that are believed today.

+[^NonStampCollector]: See his video [The thing that made the things for which there is no known maker](https://youtu.be/IVbnciQYMiM){:target="_blank"}.
+He is the second best atheist youtuber after [DarkMatter2525](https://www.youtube.com/user/DarkMatter2525){:target="_blank"}.

 [^Skepticism]: The first line from [The Problems of Philosophy](https://books.google.co.in/books?id=F3CABBiwm6wC&newbks=0&pg=PA9#v=onepage&q&f=false){:target="_blank"}.
 The answer is <span style="color:red">***most probably***</span> no. If I haven’t included <span style="color:red">***most probably***</span>, that sentence itself will become some knowledge.